sayakb/sticky-notes/testing/README.md

 Open AWT in your browser and click on 'Click to browse...'
 Select the template and click 'Import'

-Step 3 - Disable the anti-flood filter
+Step 3 - Disable the anti-spam filters
 ---------------------------------------
-Sticky Notes comes with a flood control filter that will stop AWT from executing its test cases.
-Before you start executing the tests, please disable the 'noflood' extension from the site configuration page of admin panel in Sticky Notes.
+Sticky Notes comes with anti-spam filters that prevent creation of automated pastes.
+Please disable the 'noflood' and 'token' services from the Site Configuration section of Sticky Notes admin panel.

 Step 4 - Setting the credentials
 ---------------------------------